attahchisom6/alx-system_engineering-devops/0x19-postmortem/README.md

 ## IMPACT

-The result of the above error was a 100% impact on our clients and their Buisnesses, as important information submitted by these clients on server was not being delivered when requested.
+The result of the above error was a 100% impact on our clients and their Buisnesses, as important information submitted by these clients on the server was not being delivered when requested.

 ## DETECTION AND DURATION OF THE ISSUE
-This afore mentioned issue lasted for a period of 48 minutes (12:00 pm - 12: 48pm) GMT +1.
+The afore mentioned issue lasted for a period of 48 minutes (12:00 pm - 12: 48pm) GMT +1.
 The issue was first noticed at 12:10 pm on the recipient of alerts from the datadog community monitoring agent, followed by clients mail regarding the issue whereupon proper measuress were implemented to handle the issue

 ## ROOT CAUSES